-Thanks to the Technology-Enabled Fiduciary Financial Institutions (TEFFI) Act, which The Beneficient Company Group (“Ben” for short) championed in Kansas last year, a new grocery store is coming to Hesston, KS.
+Thanks to the Technology-Enabled Fiduciary Financial Institutions (TEFFI) Act, which Beneficient (“Ben” for short) championed in Kansas last year, a new grocery store is coming to Hesston, KS.
 Plans were unveiled by Ben and the Beneficient Heartland Foundation at a recent Hesston City Council meeting for an 18,000-square-foot grocery store, which will be paid for by funds generated from TEFFI operations.

 “The great thing about a store that size is it has the potential to drive 2,500 unique customers through the doors each week,” Beneficient employee Denise Goevert told the city council, as quoted by the Harvey County Now newspaper.
 “This will benefit all of our Main Street businesses in having the foot traffic generated through the store.”